pikesley/skellington/README.md

 * That you have a reasonable git installation

-Also, it will set up the new project using whatever version of ruby is cromulent when you run it.
-And it will replace any '-'s in your project name with '_'s.
+Also, it will set up the new project using whatever version of ruby is cromulent when you run it